MVHCA Board of Directors

 Catherine Soward, Finance Chair

 Betty Johnson, at large

 Sandi received her doctorate in public health from Oregon State University’s College of Public Health and Human Sciences in 2014.
 Before moving to Corvallis for her studies, she worked for eight years as a health communications specialist with the U.S. Centers for Disease Control and Prevention.
 Her bachelor’s degree is in journalism and she spent nearly 30 years in organizational communication and enjoyed a varied career, primarily in public relations, external affairs, and media relations.

-Her awareness of the inequities of health care access only emerged during her doctoral studies, when she learned from Dr. Chunhui Chi about international health care systems and came to understand the flaws of the U.S. market-driven system.
-Her family had benefited from her father’s military health care—no one ever had to think about whether to seek medical care, no one ever faced medical bankruptcy.
-She has come to realize how fortunate she was, and now advocates for everyone to have access to health care as a human right, the same right enjoyed by the rest of the industrialized world.
+Because Sandi's family had benefited from her father’s full-coverage military health care, her parents never had to think about whether to seek medical care, nor ever faced medical bankruptcy.
+She has come to realize how fortunate she was, and now works for everyone to have access to health care as a human right, the same right enjoyed by the rest of the industrialized world.